wordpress-mobile/swift-style-guide/PROCESS.md

 contains a custom rule for SwiftLint.

 Once an issue is created, we use Github reactions to gather interest.
 Issues with more :+1: get reviewed first.
+See [proposals sorted by vote](https://github.com/wordpress-mobile/swift-style-guide/issues?q=is%3Aissue+is%3Aopen+label%3Aproposal+sort%3Areactions-%2B1-desc)

 Anyone is free to leave a comment with their opinion at this point, or ask for clarifications, but there’s no review yet.

 When it’s time for a review, one or more issues are picked (depending on their expected controversy), and they’re up for review.
 Everyone is encouraged to take